Generic Name and Formulations:

 Sodium-glucose co-transporter 2 (SGLT2) inhibitor.

-UTIs, female genital mycotic infections, increased urination; hypotension, ketoacidosis, renal impairment, urosepsis, pyelonephritis.
+UTIs, female genital mycotic infections, increased urination; hypotension, ketoacidosis, renal impairment, urosepsis, pyelonephritis, angioedema.